 Having your own product, you can do different types of sales on Amazon.com.
 The biggest marketplace in the world offers you different options to choose from.
 One of those is becoming a vendor, which allows you to become a first-party supplier or distributor to Amazon.

 Becoming Amazon vendors gives sellers a lot of advantages, but the seller cannot join the vendor program on his own: Amazon selects on its own and invites to become vendors those sellers who have best-selling products.

 Amazon Vendor vs Seller: What is the Difference?

 The majority of the sellers on Amazon are third-party sellers, using FBA (Fulfillment by Amazon) or FBM (Fulfillment by Merchant) fulfillment type, or a mix of both.
 This means that Amazon seller sells their item directly to an end customer, taking care of the whole sales process related to each order: sales, marketing campaign, pricing strategy, customer returns, etc. Amazon seller’s sales activities are conducted from Amazon Seller Central Accounts.

 There is another possibility to sell on Amazon, which is becoming vendor Amazon.
-The difference between Amazon vendors and Amazon sellers is that vendors Amazon sell their items directly to Amazon as manufacturers or distributors, this way becoming Amazon's first-party partners.
+The difference between vendor Amazon and Amazon seller is that vendors Amazon sell their items directly to Amazon as manufacturers or distributors, this way becoming Amazon's first-party partners.

 When you become an Amazon vendor, this means that you can sell consignments or bulks of your product directly to Amazon at wholesale prices, while Amazon takes care of the retail sales to individual end customers under its brand.
 These products are labeled “Ships from and Sold by Amazon.com.”
 Being a vendor, you sell to Amazon, not on Amazon.
 Amazon vendors carry out their sales activities from Amazon Vendor Central Accounts.